 For nature in the wild you may take the time to enjoy a jungle walk, a peaceful stroll along the river Esplanade or a boat trip on the river.
 The tropical forest environment is home to many unusual birds; binoculars combined with a keen sense of hearing will bring this world to life.

-Watch for “thick-knees”, long legged and chattering looking for nesting sites in the council car park.
 A visit to some lovely gardens and small parks in and around the Village, will reward you with colour and bird song.
 Look for lizards warming up in patches of sunshine.
 Time for a coffee, of course, there’s always time in Kuranda.

-Kuranda The Village in the Rainforest is also home to a number of award winning wildlife attractions.
+Kuranda, The Village in the Rainforest, is also home to a number of award-winning wildlife attractions.
 A visit to one, or all of these great places, will provide you with the unique opportunity to get up close and personal with some of Australia’s most beautiful and beloved critters.

 Birds and butterflies can be found at the Heritage Markets, which is home to Birdworld and the Australian Butterfly Sanctuary.
 At Birdworld over 350 birds roam freely throughout the enclosed habitat, including the iconic Southern Cassowary, colourful rainbow lorikeets, cockatoos and Amazonian macaws.
 While the Butterfly Sanctuary is home to over 2,000 tropical butterflies, free fluttering and flying amongst rainforest plants and a man-made stream.
 Watch for the electric blue Ulysses and neon green Cairns Birdwing.

 Cuddle a koala and see many more beloved Australian critters, including kangaroos, possums, wombats, water dragons, turtles, snakes, bandicoots, quokkas and so much more at Kuranda Koala Gardens.
 They’re also located inside the Heritage Markets.